 Inexplicable or disproportionate neck and shoulder pain may be related to temporomandibular joint disorder (TMJ), a serious misalignment of the jaw.

-To learn whether your neck and shoulder pain is related to TMJ and can be relieved with neuromuscular treatment, please call or email Houston, Texas Neuromuscular Dentist, Dr. Ronald Konig to schedule a neuromuscular dental exam today.
+To learn whether your neck and shoulder pain is related to TMJ and can be relieved with neuromuscular treatment, please call (713) 668-2289 or email Dr. Ronald Konig to schedule a comprehensive exam today.